Can You Freeze Canned Bean Sprouts?

 Although we advise against freezing cans, both unopened and opened, this doesn’t mean that freezing the leftovers inside isn’t good.

-When you have leftover canned bean sprouts which you plan to eat within a few days, transfer them into a proper fridge-safe container.
+When you have leftover canned bean sprouts that you plan to eat within a few days, transfer them into a proper fridge-safe container.
 First, drain any surplus brine or juices.

 They will remain safe for consumption for several days if properly stored.
 But if you don’t plan to eat them or use them in a recipe anytime soon, it’s best to store the leftovers in the fridge.